 My heart is an orchid buzzing with flies

 I am the invisible longing t’ward which men collapse in their sleep

 In dreams I call my subjects, too far away to hear

 There is no map to my island; no plane or ship can take me there

 The red sunset is the kingdom locked inside of me.

 MOON FEVER WAR SONG

-Moon Fever War Song was co-written with Cynthia Mitchell for the Brooklyn Utopias exhibition at the Brooklyn Historical Society.
-Invoking historical, cultural, and literary references, including E.T.
-Paull’s Woman Forever March and Walt Whitman’s Song of Myself, it reclaims Brooklyn farmland and speaks to the beauty of failed utopias.
+Moon Fever War Song, co-written with Cynthia Mitchell, invokes historical, cultural, and literary references, including E.T.
+Paull’s Woman Forever March and Walt Whitman’s Song of Myself.